F1 Schedule: When is the next race and where it will be held?

 With the championship battle heating up, all eyes turn to Melbourne, Australia, for the third round of the record-breaking 24-race season.

 The race takes place on Sunday, March 24, at 3pm local time.
-This means an early start for those tuning in internationally, with the race translating to 4am in the UK, 5am CET, and 12am EDT, as well as 11pm CDT and 9pm PDT on Saturday, March 23.
+This means an early start for those tuning in internationally, with the race translating to 4am in the UK, 5am CET, and 12am ET, as well as 11pm CT and 9pm PT on Saturday, March 23.

 What is the 2024 F1 schedule